3lvin-Kc/AIc/Downloads/pooja/README.md

-# Run and deploy your Pooja.
+# Run and deploy your AI

 This contains everything you need to run your app locally.